Let Us Remember

 24th November 2021 saw the worst drowning disaster in the Channel, of at least 27 refugees trying to find a safe place.

-A celebration event will be held at the Town Hall during refugee week on 23rd June 2023
+A celebration event was held at the Town Hall during refugee week on Friday 23rd June 2023

 Some Entries